yogi1967/MoneydancePythonScripts/source/toolbox/toolbox_move_merge_investment_txns_readme.txt

 At launch, this extension checks for data consistency before allowing you to proceed.
 If you see the following message:
 'ERROR - Cross-linked (or Orphaned) security txns detected..', then you have a data issue that needs fixing before proceeding.
-Toolbox 'FIX - Non Hierarchical Security Account Txns (cross-linked securities)' can do this for you.
+Toolbox 'FIX: Non-Hierarchical Security Acct Txns (& detect Orphans)' can do this for you.
 Rarely if you have force deleted a security from an account (or if you have one-sided, old, QIF imported txns) then Toolbox may not be able to correct the situation.
 If this occurs, reach out for guidance, but you will have to manually correct your data first.

 This extension performs extensive validation before doing anything.
 It will not proceed if anything fails validation (see below for details).
-Irrespective, after you click PROCEED, after validation, the extension pauses, shows you the log, and asks if you want to proceed.
+Irrespective, after you click PROCEED, after validation, the extension pauses, shows you the log and asks if you want to proceed.
 It also offers you the opportunity to perform a backup.
-Once the move has occured, an updated log will appear for your perusal.
+Once the move has occurred, an updated log will appear for your perusal.

-All that has to (pre)exist for a move is the target investment account.
+All that has to (pre)exist for a move, is the target investment account.
 It can be completely new/empty.
-Equsally, it does not matter if the target account aready holds many securities and transactions.
+Equally, it does not matter if the target account already holds many securities and transactions.
 This extension will take care of assigning new securities into the target account if necessary.

 ------------------------------------------------------------------------------------------------------------------------